 The Excel Dollar function rounds a supplied number to a specified number of decimal places and then converts this into a text string with a currency format.

 The currency format used is the format that is set as the default on your computer.

-The format of the Excel DOLLAR function is:
+The syntax of the Excel Dollar function is:

 Once a number has been converted, using the Excel Dollar function, it is stored in Excel as text.
 Therefore, it cannot be used in numeric calculations.

 The easiest way to do this is to select the Currency formatting button on the Excel ribbon.
 This is generally located in the 'Number' group, on the Home tab of the ribbon (see below):